darylaw93/mdt-interview-homework/README.md

    ```

 ### Wireframe
+The wireframe is just for your references.
+If you have good sense on design, feel free to amend it and show us your creativity :)
 ![01 - Landing](https://user-images.githubusercontent.com/16426747/134101268-17618b7a-819d-4a9a-93cd-3acc57f92614.png)
 ![02 - Balance](https://user-images.githubusercontent.com/16426747/134101234-c1ad8a39-80d5-4d47-ab40-79ec7d2cd43a.png)
 ![03 - Transfer](https://user-images.githubusercontent.com/16426747/134101254-1f1594d1-cbc7-45f5-90ff-d87f32fac00f.png)

 ### Submission
-Upload to github and submit a link to your project.
+Push your source code to github and submit the repo link.

 ### Evaluation Criteria